 - The money remains secure as the government of India gives the guarantee.

 - The PPF account gives higher interest rate than bank fixed deposit.

-- The government decides interest rate after every 3 years.
-As of now, it gives 7.8% interest/year.
+- The government decides interest rate after every 3 months.

 - It gives tax deduction under section 80C of the income tax act.

 Employee Provident Fund Scheme is mandatory retirement saving account for the private sector employee.
 You must be aware of this forced saving if you are an employee.
 This scheme helps in building big retirement corpus for those who don’t enjoy a government pension.

 - The EPF account starts with the joining of the job and closes with the leaving.
 That is why this account matures when you reach at the age of 60.